Operational Runbook: Using Cycles Runtime Events

 Immediate triage (first 5 minutes):

-scopefield tells you. - Check the active reservations.
+scopefield tells you.
+If your application models a run as a workflow ID, join that workflow segment to your run metadata. - Check the active reservations.
 Are agents currently blocked?
 Query the runtime server with

 GET /v1/reservations?tenant={tenant}&status=ACTIVE(authenticated withX-Cycles-API-Key) to see what's in flight. - Check the spike pattern.
 Is this gradual exhaustion (expected — budget was sized correctly and we need more) or a sudden spike (runaway agent)?